-The Solution VERSOVIEW AND OPENVIEW VersoView is the integrated platform solution that publishers, readers and writers have been waiting for.
-OpenView is our patent-pending user-friendly reading experience.
-So how do VersoView and OpenView move publishing to the next level?
+THE SOLUTION The Solution VERSOVIEW AND OPENVIEW So how do VersoView and OpenView move publishing to the next level?
 VersoView offers an AI-driven system that makes for one-click publishing to the web, Apps, OpenView, and social media, featuring a beautiful reading experience.
 VersoView fits into a publisher's existing workflow and systems, without the need for additional resources, representing savings in time, cost and resources.
 VersoView is non-complex, easy-to-use.

 VersoView will develop, and allow third-parties to develop, application programming interfaces (APIs) so that clients who do employ more complex DAM or CMS can port their inventory to our platform, while maintaining the benefits of the investment they have made in their existing software, including APIs for platforms such as MailChimp, Salesforce and HubSpot.
 VersoView will also support APIs for MSO (multi-state objects within InDesign) which are the foundation of interactivity in fixed-layout EPUBs (e-book file formats) and other digital publications.
 Given that page-turners are cumbersome to use, why would you invest resources to make them more interactive?
 The problem that needs solving is making them enjoyable to read in the first place, rather than layering interactive options on top.
 VersoView will reduce the need for publishers to add 'bells and whistles' to their inventory as our base OpenView option is so much more enjoyable to read.
+In addition, VersoView will allow blogger-style single articles to be created and uploaded to the platform from mobile, under our integrated 'self-publish' module, which is familar to anyone who has used WordPress.
 Our one-click-publish-everywhere solution makes conversion a breeze at a low cost.
 For publishers, our patent-in-process AI-driven OpenView makes conversion one-click.
 For readers, our patent-in-process AI-driven OpenView makes the reading experience beautiful.
 It's a one-click-publish-everywhere conversion process which enables publishers to transform their inventory of PDF publications into page-turning format with feature-rich OpenView, served to a dedicated App or the VersoView App.
 For the reader, it's a feature-rich, absorbing reading experience.

-VersoView offers an intuitive new way to read, listen & manage your favourite content
+VersoView offers an intuitive new way to read, listen & manage your favourite content eColours Corporate Reports Staff Press Releases namics and env About eColours Since 2013 our new magazine has garnered recognition as the winner of 23 international design and magazine awards, bringing you the absolute best in unique lifestyle, fashion and especially travel conten